sabun123/sabun123/README.md

 - I'm currently working in a startup in Singapore :singapore:
 - Enjoying React web and mobile development! 🌐
 - Having fun trying to master Blender :book:
+- Built and developed Principal Asset Management Thailand's mobile app 📱
-- Got to develop the Beanstox app (Kevin O'Leary) 📱
+- Got to upgrade and develop the Beanstox app (Kevin O'Leary) 📱
+- Architected, developed and helped deploy the Franklin Templeton mobile app 📱📈

 <br />